wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/retrieve.md

 ### Using Node REST API

-To retrieve all types of balalnces of WAVES, use `GET /addresses/balance/details/{address}` method.
+To retrieve [all types of balances](/en/blockchain/account/account-balance) of WAVES, use `GET /addresses/balance/details/{address}` method.

 To retrieve balances of other assets, use `GET /assets/balance/{address}` or `GET /assets/balance/{address}/{assetId}` method.